lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 # Cloud Practitioner (<span data-nospell>CLF</span>-C01) & Developer Associate (<span data-nospell>DVA</span>-C02) Certifications

-Notes taken during studies for these AWS certifications, and has been organised into sections that map to the Udemy course I was following.
+Notes taken during studies for these AWS certifications, and have been organised into sections that map to the Udemy course I was following.
 Much of this information was common knowledge to me, but has been written down for the purposes of keeping notes on topics that may be questions within the exams.

 ## Section 3: What is cloud computing?